This is a collaborative post

 • Might require planning permission

 Conservatories are a perfect choice when you are thinking of maximizing the available outdoor space in your home but have concerns about taking up too much room.
-Therefore, it is ideal if you want a seamless transition from your hose to enjoying being outside in your backyard.
-Most conservatories are glazed structures with gable, eaves, and the works.
+Therefore, it is ideal if you want a seamless transition from your house to enjoying being outside in your backyard.
+Most conservatories are glazed structures with gables, eaves, and the works.
 They are framework constructions that can be made from different materials.

-For instance, you can opt to use uPVC, a modern material that looks fantastic and needs minimal maintenance, and is not impacted by the sun’s heat and UV rays.
+For instance, you can opt to use uPVC, a modern material that looks fantastic and needs minimal maintenance and is not impacted by the sun’s heat and UV rays.
 Aluminum is also an excellent material because it is light, sturdy, and durable.
 It can be fashioned in thin, sturdy frames for better presentation, allowing more natural light to enter the conservatory.
 Timber is also a viable construction material.